correlation-one/C1GamesStarterKit/python-algo/README.md

 ### `gamelib/game_map.py`

 This module contains the `GameMap` class which is used to parse the game state and provide functions for querying it.

 ### `gamelib/navigation.py`

-Functions and classes used to implement pathfinding.
+Functions and classes used to implement path-finding.

 ### `gamelib/tests.py`